-This document contains information on Native American burials.
-Images considered to be culturally insensitive, including images and drawings of burials, Ancestors, funerary objects, and other NAGPRA material have been redacted.
+This document has been checked for information on Native American burials.
+No images considered to be culturally insensitive, including images and drawings of burials, Ancestors, funerary objects, and other NAGPRA material were found.

 Department of Anthropology

 $Laboratory \, of Archaeology$

 UNIVERSITY OF GEORGIA LABORATORY OF ARCHAEOLOGY SERIES REPORT NUMBER 30